Below is a list of frequently asked questions to help you plan your visit.

 Everybody who is attending an event needs a ticket, except for babes in arms (under the age of 12 months), who can sit on a parent’s / guardian’s lap.

-Even if tickets are free, a ticket is required so that we can keep track on how many people are attending an event.
+Even if tickets are free, a ticket is required so that we can keep track on how many people are attending an event and so that we can comply with NHS Track and Trace.

 What do you offer Group Bookers?

-We offer various discounts for those coming in a group of 10 people or more.
-Check out or Groups page to find out more information about how to organise a group trip to our theatre.
+For future events, where we hope social distancing to be a distant memory, we offer various discounts for those coming in a group of 10 people or more.
+Check out our Booking Information page to find out more information about how to organise a group trip to our theatre.

 What happens if I can’t attend?